ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 ---

 ## 5. Anatomy of a computer (Basic parts of a computer).
 You might be wondering what you find inside a computer when you open it up.
-There are a lot of things inside of a modern computer, but what exactly do you find?
-Computers are packed with many things, but what are their purposes?
+A modern computer contains a lot of things.
+What exactly is inside and what are the functions of all its components?

 First I am going to take you through a quick overview of the most common hardware components.
-We will then take a closer look at a few of the most important components.
+We will then take a closer look at some most important components.

 ![](../fig/Parts-of-a-Computer-A-Complete-Diagram.jpg)